 Orkut again

-Saturday 7 February 2004This is over 20 years old.
+Saturday 7 February 2004This is close to 21 years old.
 Be careful.

 I’ve been playing with Orkut, and much of what others have said is true: it’s like collecting baseball cards, it’s simplistic, it’s too binary, it’s got no business model, it’s too dating-service-like, and so on.